La Dolce Anita Ekberg: The Swedish Siren's Life In Pictures

-The next eight years were a whirlwind for Eckberg.
+The next eight years were a whirlwind for Ekberg.
 Through her contract with Universal the Swedish actress was expected to take drama lessons, learn elocution, and become a well rounded member of the company’s repertoire, but she admits that she mostly rode horses during her six months with the production company.
 She made a few on screen appearances but was dropped from her contract as quickly as the law would allow.

 In spite of her lack off a resume Ekberg was still a wanted commodity.
 She did a lot of modeling work and dated guys like Frank Sinatra and Yul Brynner.
 Weirdly enough, the guy who finally gave her a break in the American film industry was Bob Hope.
-When Eckberg replaced Marilyn Monroe for a run of USO shows she finally got the press she wanted and she was signed to John Wayne’s production company, Batjac Productions.
+When Ekberg replaced Marilyn Monroe for a run of USO shows she finally got the press she wanted and she was signed to John Wayne’s production company, Batjac Productions.

-Through Batjac, Eckberg earned roles in Bloody Alley and War and Peace, the first film to take her to Rome.
+Through Batjac, Ekberg earned roles in Bloody Alley and War and Peace, the first film to take her to Rome.
 Throughout the 1950s she mostly worked with Warwick Pictures in Europe and with Bob Hope or John Wayne when she appeared in films in the States.

 She found her greatest role in Rome

-After spending so much time in Italy, Eckberg decided to stick around and marry British actor Anthony Steel.
+After spending so much time in Italy, Ekberg decided to stick around and marry British actor Anthony Steel.
 At 24 years old she was the height of fame in Italy.
 Everywhere the couple went they were followed by photographers, but even though they were seen as the it couple of the era, not all was well.
 Steel’s drinking was out of control and he was incredibly jealous of anyone who spoke to his gorgeous Scandinavian wife.
 In 2000 she explained:

 Because he was jealous he was always picking fights with any man who approached me and the last time we met he borrowed $100,000 from me which he never paid back.